John McCoy

 -

-Perhaps the most natural application of crowd wisdom research is to forecasting, and we've surveyed the forecasting literature from perspective of consumer behavior, particularly the complex, interacting roles of people and algorithms.
+Perhaps the most natural application of crowd wisdom research is to forecasting, and we've surveyed the forecasting literature from perspective of geopolitical forecasting and of consumer behavior, particularly the complex, interacting roles of people and algorithms.

 Individual-level measurement, decision making, and semantic cognition